semgrep/semgrep-docs/docs/semgrep-secrets/getting-started.md

 4. Click **Triage**, then your selected triage state, typically **Ignore**.
 5. Optional: Repeat this procedure to triage all open findings.

-## Receiving findings in through PR and MR comments
+## Receive findings in through PR and MR comments

 In addition to viewing your results in Semgrep Cloud Platform, you can set up PR or MR comments from Semgrep, which allows you to view findings-related information directly in your pull requests and merge requests.